Bmax B4 Ultra

 How does the Intel N150 compare to the Intel N100?

 The Intel N150 offers approximately 15% better single-threaded performance and 25% better multi-threaded performance compared to the N100.
 Both are 6W TDP processors, so power consumption and thermal characteristics are similar.
 The N150 provides a noticeable but not dramatic improvement for everyday tasks.
+If the N100's performance is sufficient for your needs, the BMAX B4 Plus offers similar features with upgradeable RAM.

 Can the Bmax B4 Ultra play 4K video smoothly?